Access4all/adg/pages/examples/html_boilerplate/README.md

 ![Layout of a website when a viewport is present versus no viewport.](_media/viewport.png)

-Responsivness can be achieved by set the viewport with to the width of the device and an initial zoom scale of 1.
+Responsiveness can be achieved by set the viewport with to the width of the device and an initial zoom scale of 1.

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />
 ```

 You have also to take care of how the design is adapting at different screen sizes.
-In respect of accessibilty keep users should only need to click and scroll vertically.
+In respect of accessibility users should only need to click and scroll vertically.